PaddlePaddle/PaddleSuite/docs/pipeline_deploy/high_performance_inference.en.md

     The currently available inference backends are:

     * `paddle_infer`: The Paddle Inference engine.
 Supports CPU and GPU.
-Compared to the PaddleX basic inference, TensorRT subgraphs can be integrated to enhance inference performance on GPUs.
+Compared to the PaddleX quick inference, TensorRT subgraphs can be integrated to enhance inference performance on GPUs.
     * `openvino`: [OpenVINO](https://github.com/openvinotoolkit/openvino), a deep learning inference tool provided by Intel, optimized for model inference performance on various Intel hardware.
 Supports CPU only.
 The high-performance inference plugin automatically converts the model to the ONNX format and uses this engine for inference.
     * `onnx_runtime`: [ONNX Runtime](https://onnxruntime.ai/), a cross-platform, high-performance inference engine.
 Supports CPU and GPU.
 The high-performance inference plugin automatically converts the model to the ONNX format and uses this engine for inference.
     * `tensorrt`: [TensorRT](https://developer.nvidia.com/tensorrt), a high-performance deep learning inference library provided by NVIDIA, optimized for NVIDIA GPUs to improve speed.
 Supports GPU only.
 The high-performance inference plugin automatically converts the model to the ONNX format and uses this engine for inference.